 The Kanto Cup is one of the most unique Cups in the Pokemon Go Battle League.
 With only a small pool to choose from, there’s a very different set of ‘best’ Pokemon to take into battle.

-GO Battle League Season 5 is underway and there is yet another brand new competition to battle in – the Kanto Cup.
+GO Battle League Season 7 is underway and there is yet another unique competition to battle in – the Kanto Cup.
 While this Cup has appeared in the Go Battle League before, in this instance it’s unranked, meaning trainers can simply focus on having fun.

-You won’t be surprised to hear that in the Kanto Cup only Pokemon originating from the Kanto region that are under 1,500 CP are eligible.
+You won’t be surprised to hear that in the Kanto Cup, only Pokemon originating from the Kanto region that are under 1,500 CP are eligible.
 That leaves us with just 151 Pokemon to choose from and when you remove all the evolutions and much weaker ‘mons, it becomes a lot less than that too.

 No matter what pool of Pokemon you have to choose from though, we’re still looking for a defensively sound, bulky species.
 A durable Pokemon along with fast charging and hard-hitting moves is the key to success.

 Best team for the Kanto Cup in Pokemon Go